 Willem de Vogel was born in The Netherlands and was schooled there and in Wales.
 He graduated with a Licence es Sciences Politiques from the Institut des Hautes Etudes Internationales in Geneva and an MBA from The University of Chicago.
 After a short period with a major bank, Willem was asked to start the Private Equity activity of Three Cities Research, Inc. Willem led that activity until 2004, when he became the Senior Partner.
 He fully retired in 2013.
 Willem has served on many corporate boards in the U.S. and in Europe.
 He also has served and continues to serve on a number of not-for-profit boards.
-He is an avid outdoorsman and lives in upstate New York.
+He is an avid outdoorsman and lives in Florida.

 Matthew Bryza just completed a 23-year career as a U.S. diplomat, over half of which was spent at the center of policy-making and international negotiations on major energy infrastructure projects and regional conflicts in Eurasia.
 His most recent assignment was as U.S. Ambassador to Azerbaijan from February 2011 to January 2012.
 Between 2005 and 2009, Bryza served as Deputy Assistant Secretary of State for Europe and Eurasia, with responsibility for Eurasian Energy, the South Caucasus, Turkey, Greece and Cyprus.
 Bryza simultaneously served as the U.S. Co-Chair of the OSCE’s Minsk Group mediating the Karabakh conflict, and as U.S. mediator of the Cyprus, South Ossetia and Abkhazia conflicts.
 From 2001 to 2005, Bryza served in the White House as Director for European and Eurasian Affairs on the National Security Council Staff.
 His responsibilities included Eurasian energy, the South Caucasus, Central Asia and political Islam in Eurasia.
 Previous assignments include Deputy to the Special Advisor to the President and Secretary of State on Caspian Energy, Advisor on Economic Reform in the South Caucasus and Central Asia, and Russia Desk Officer at the State Department, as well as Political Officer at the U.S. Missions to Russia (1995-97) and Poland (1989-91).
 Currently Ambassador Bryza resides in Istanbul, Turkey, where he also works as a consultant on business and democratic development and is a board member of several private companies.